rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 {% include method-doc file="getelementsattime-millisec" %}
 ### GetExpansionIdsForElement

-Returns a vector of ID strings of all elements (the notated and the expanded) for a given element.
+Return a vector of ID strings of all elements (the notated and the expanded) for a given element.

 **Returns**